There are several possible types of music visualisation. We take a closer look.

 Dynamics, Immersion, Interworking and Immediacy

 Even in the context of single user, there are significant challenges.
 These begin with achieving comprehensively data-driven and selectable/interrogable notation, continues with it's synchronisation of all dependent animations, followed by synchronisation with the play of a live teacher.
-Common to all these, is comprehensive configuration freedom - with instantaneous fulfilment.
+Common to all these, is comprehensive configuration freedom - with instantaneous fulfilment.'On-demand' is not 'immediate-need-driven', and 'synchronised' not necessarily 'real-time'.
+The central challenge of the hour is to ensure that all media (visualisations, video, audio etc) are totally integrated, and are synchronised with, and under the control of, a live teacher.
+This notion is tentatively summarised in the following diagram.

 Many music learners still work with PDFs, text files, score images or standalone audio or video.
 These are out of place in an on-demand, near-real-time and 'immediate need' culture.